ikaraman/gitWorkshopTraining/README.md

 # gitWorkshopTraining

-modified by Ivan...scary VIM warriors
+modified by Ivan...scary VIM warriors and then by Daryl for rebasing